kathcode/meet-site/README.md

 # Frontend Challenge 👋

-This is a web application where you can see a list of the sites and a detail of them.
+This is a web application where you can see a list of sites and a detail of them.

 ## Scripts